slatedocs/slate/source/motionenginepackets.md

 ##### Byte#10: spm (Cadence)
 ##### Byte#11: walking direction angle value LSB
 ##### Byte#12: walking direction angle value MSB
-Note that the angle format includes one fractional decimal digit and it is compatible with the Euler angle representations described in the motion engine documentation.
+Note that the angle format is a 16-bit signed integer value within the range of [-1800,1800], which represents the heading angle multiplied by 10, i.e., including one decimal fractional digit.
+For instance, the value of 1723 represents 172.3 degrees.
 The whole response packet structure including header is shown below:

 | Byte 0 | Byte 1 | Byte 2 | Byte 3 |Byte 4-7 |Byte 8-9  |Byte 10|  Byte 11-12   |Bytes 13-19|
 |:------:|:------:|:------:|:------:|:-------:|:--------:|:-----:|:-------------:|:---------:|